barbosaigor/picker/README.md

 p.Add("c", 10)
 ```

-**Roll Dice** selects an element based on its probability of being taken.
+**Roll Dice** selects a random element taking into account each element probability.
 Higher weight elements are more likely to be choosen.

 ```golang